Thursday, September 12 Amman

 Enjoy the Jordan River valley, site of many pivotal biblical events.
 See where the Israelites crossed into the Promised Land and remember that God miraculously parted the waters for his people.
 View the traditional spot where Elijah was taken up to heaven in a fiery chariot.
 See where John the Baptist preached in the wilderness and where the heavens opened as Jesus was baptized.
-At Tel el-Hammam (an archeological mound) learn about this possible site of ancient Sodom.
 Later, take time to reflect on the day’s adventures as you float in the Dead Sea.

 Tuesday, September 17 Tiberias

 Crossing King Hussein Bridge into Israel/Palestine, continue north into Galilee.
 Journey up Mount Carmel, where Elijah met the prophets of Baal, and take in views of the splendid Jezreel Valley.
 Then visit Nazareth Village, a living history museum of a first-century hamlet.
 Learn more about the life and teachings of Jesus as we see what his childhood hometown might have looked like and go on a guided parable walk.
 Enter a replica of a first-century synagogue.
 Then see the Church of the Annunciation, and the village of Cana, where Jesus turned water into wine at a wedding.